What is pH Balance and Why it’s a Must While Washing your Private Parts

 Spruce Shave Club has recognized the importance of raising awareness about men’s health, hygiene and grooming.
 In India, men’s sexual health and hygiene are not spoken of openly amongst the family or even friends.
 Men close themselves off and try to deal with problems on their own, and honestly, sometimes the solutions are far more tenable and simpler than you would imagine.
 In fact, we wanted to show you just how simple it can get!
 With this in mind, Spruce formulated the intimate wash; a simple, natural product whose objective isn’t to affect the body, but maintain and support it.
 Spruce’s intimate wash for men has a pH level of 5.1, which is perfect for maintaining a healthy pH level for your penis and balls.
 As explained repeatedly in this post, a balanced pH in your crotch means your own body’s natural mechanisms to fight bacteria, fungus, odour, itching and irritation, dryness and inflammation are boosted!
 When it comes to your privates, your skin is your first line of defence.
 Make our intimate wash its go-to weapon!

-Spruce Intimate Wash for men uses a blend of 9 natural extracts, vitamins and essential oils as well, which work to ditch the itch, stop the stink and clean the playing field.
+Spruce's Intimate Wash for Men uses a blend of 9 natural extracts, vitamins and essential oils as well, which work to ditch the itch, stop the stink and clean the playing field.
 Our intimate wash contains no artificial fragrances, parabens or sulfates, which are further causes of irritation and dryness.
 We won’t tell you how to tame your bush, but we do recommend keeping your intimate wash au naturel.
-This way you’ll be able to maintain that clean subtropical climate down there.
+This way you’ll be able to maintain that nice subtropical climate down there.
 Kind of like Mykonos, right?
 So, keep it clean and soon enough you’ll have set up your own little tourist destination.